blakekotter/portfolio/Hangman/README.md

 # Hangman Game

 ## Overview
-The Hangman Game is a classic word-guessing game developed using the MERN stack.
-Players try to guess a hidden word by suggesting letters, with each incorrect guess bringing them closer to losing.
+The Hangman Game is a word-guessing game developed using the MERN fullstack.
+It challenges players to guess a hidden word by suggesting letters.

 ## Technologies Used
 - React.js for the front-end